Dynamics on Networks of Manifolds: Definitions and constructions

 \subsection{Graphs and manifolds}

-Throughout the paper {\em graphs} are finite directed multigraphs, possibly with loops.
-More precisely, we use the following definition: \begin{definition} A {\sf graph} $ G$ consists of two finite sets $ G_1$ (of arrows, or edges), $ G_0$ (of nodes, or vertices) and two maps $\frs,\frt\colon G_1 \to G_0$ (source, target):
+Throughout the paper {\em graphs} are f\/inite directed multigraphs, possibly with loops.
+More precisely, we use the following def\/inition: \begin{Definition} A~{\it graph} $ G$ consists of two f\/inite sets $G_1$ (of arrows, or edges), $G_0$ (of nodes, or vertices) and two maps $\mathfrak s,\mathfrak t\colon G_1 \to G_0$ (source, target); we write